-Young women can fall into the trap of wanting to look like super-thin models or television personalities.
+Young women (and young men, too) can fall into the trap of wanting to look like super-thin models or television personalities.
 These unrealistic goals can lead to an unhealthy body image and low self-esteem, not to mention disordered eating behaviors.
 This may involve eating too little, eating too much or following a restricted diet of only "healthy" foods.
 Some early warning signs of disordered eating are rapid weight loss, overly picky eating and the desire to eat alone.
-(See Eating Disorders.)

 Since food and body image are closely linked, having a healthy body image may take the help of a registered dietitian nutritionist and a psychologist.
 The overall goal of any treatment is to accept your body and learn how to balance food and emotions.
-If used the right way, food can be a source of pleasure, nourishment and self love.
+When used the right way, food is a source of pleasure, nourishment and self love.

-A healthy diet is essential to overcoming poor body image issues.
+A balanced diet is essential to overcoming poor body image issues.
 Embracing a variety foods with balance is key.
 A healthy eating plan includes:

 - Vegetable oils